 - I would like to submit more than one application for a single site ID.
 Is this OK?

-- I have a property with 2 site IDs can I combine them into one application?
+- I have a property with two buildings each with a unique site ID can I combine them into one application?

 No, in this case 2 separate applications will be required – one for each site ID.